Marsha A. Moses, PhD

 Dr. Moses’s goal is to identify, validate and target these genes and their proteins with the aim of treating these early breast cancer lesions before they become harmful.
 Her team is also working to identify non-invasive breast cancer biomarkers that appear at this early stage of tumor development with the goal of developing these markers into early breast cancer diagnostics.
 They have identified a number of very interesting genes that are either upregulated or downregulated as these tiny dormant tumors become active.
 During the last funding period, Dr. Moses has reported that one of the proteins encoded by these differentially expressed genes, called ZNF24, can potently inhibit the new vasculature induced by human breast cancer cells in vivo.
 Moreover, the researchers have shown that it works by suppressing a powerful blood vessel stimulator and that it does so by binding to the promoter of this angiogenic stimulator.
 They have now initiated studies to determine whether the manipulation of ZNF24 can block the escape from tumor dormancy in laboratory models.
 They have also identified the binding site on the promoter of the target stimulator and have used it as a “molecular decoy” to block the suppression of blood vessel development.
 This decoy may have therapeutic value in instances where the promotion of angiogenesis would be required.
 Interestingly, they have recently discovered that, under certain physiological conditions, ZNF24 itself may be a direct regulator of capillary endothelial cell migration and invasion as well.
 Dr. Moses’s team is currently working to understand the mechanism by which ZNF24 is exerting this effect under these conditions as well as to determine the potentially novel downstream targets of ZNF24.

 Dr. Marsha A. Moses is the Julia Dyckman Andrus Professor at Harvard Medical School and the Director of the Vascular Biology Program at Children's Hospital Boston.
 She received a doctorate in Biochemistry from Boston University and completed a National Institutes of Health postdoctoral fellowship at Children's Hospital Boston/Harvard Medical School and Massachusetts Institute of Technology (MIT).
-Dr. Moses is the recipient of a number of awards and honors and was elected to the Institute of Medicine of the National Academies of the United States in 2008.
+Dr. Moses is the recipient of a number of awards and honors and was elected to the Institute of Medicine of the National Academies of the United States in 2008 and to the National Academy of Inventors in 2013.
 A prolific inventor, she holds approximately 75 patents, issued and pending.

 The Moses Laboratory has had a long-standing interest in identifying and characterizing the biochemical and molecular mechanisms underlying the regulation of angiogenesis during tumor progression, from the angiogenic switch through metastasis.
 In the course of these studies, Dr. Moses and her group have discovered a number of angiogenesis inhibitors that are undergoing pre-clinical development.
 Significant efforts are now underway in the lab to identify the genes and proteins that are responsible for the ""angiogenic switch.""
 This critical checkpoint, during which time a tiny benign, avascular tumor acquires the vascular phenotype, is a prerequisite for subsequent tumor growth and progression.
 The Moses Lab has recently identified and validated a number of genes which are differentially expressed during the angiogenic switch and is currently developing molecular and biochemical interventions to prevent the switch from occurring by targeting some of these genes.